-Those searching for a water performing shoe should prioritize traction and water resistance.
+Those searching for a shoe that performs in the water should prioritize traction and water resistance.
 This includes beachgoers, boaters, rafters, and those hiking in warm, wet environments.
 Improved performance means increased safety and confidence on wet surfaces.
 For increased comfort, a shoe that dries faster is appreciated.
-The Chaco Z/Cloud 2 has good traction, and has hearty straps that feel secure.
+The Chaco Z/Cloud 2 dries quickly, has good traction, and has hearty straps that feel secure.

 Foot Protection & Close-Toed Construction

 The KEEN Clearwater and Newport H2 were the only close-toed options we tested (although the KEEN Uneek is also technically a closed-toe model, we are excluding it here, because its flimsy webbing does little to protect the user's feet, so you might as well be in an open-toe version).
-The added security of the additional fabric in a closed-toe model made some of our less agile testers more comfortable off-road, whereas others simply enjoyed their hiking shoe functionality that boasted increased ventilation.
-The Newport and Clearwater come with Keen's foot bumper technology; which protects against stubbed toes, but also means that you have a particularly bulky toe box.
-The Newport was significantly bulkier than the Clearwater, however.
+The added security of the additional fabric in a closed-toe model made some of our less agile testers more comfortable off-road, whereas others simply enjoyed these models as hiking shoes with increased ventilation.
+The Newport H2 and the Clearwater come with KEEN's foot bumper technology, which protects against stubbed toes, but also means that you have a particularly bulky toe box.
+The Newport H2 was significantly more cumbersome than the Clearwater.